Jizzle (artist)

-Jizzle (born Jerreh Jallow in Bakau, 1994) is a Gambian Afro-pop artist.
-He received 5 Wah Sa Halat Music Awards, including an artist of the year award in 2018.
-He has also been nominated for the All Africa Music Awards Best artist in 2016.
+Jerreh Jallow (born 14 August 1994), professionally known as Jizzle, is a Gambian Afro-pop artist.
+He won the artist of the year award at the Whasahalat Music Awards in 2018.
+He was also nominated for the All Africa Music Awards Best artist in 2016.
 In 2014, he won the Best Upcoming Artist of the Year 2014 category at the Gambian Entertainment Awards.
 He is very popular in the country, and is known for blending locally used languages.

-Originally aspiring to compete in soccer, Jizzle started in music in 2009 after watching his brother Essa, known as "Breaker" performing music.
+Originally aspiring to compete in soccer, Jizzle started in music in 2009 after watching his brother Essa, known as "Breaker," performing music.

-He describes being influence by Lil Wayne, Drake, Wizkid, Mr. Eazi, Davido, T-Smalls and Mighty Joe.
-He is brand ambassador for Africell.
+He describes being influenced by Lil Wayne, Drake, Wizkid, Mr. Eazi, Davido, T-Smalls and Mighty Joe.
+He is brand ambassador for 1xbet.